Synthetixio/SIPs/content/kips/kip-4.md

 Initial Supply - 313,373

-Inflation Model - Inflationary rewards will start at 60% APY in KWENTA and linearly deplete to 1% indefinitely over the course of 4 years.
-This will result in a total supply of 1,062,486.81 KWENTA at the end of 4 years.
+Inflation Model - Weekly emissions will start at 14,463.37 $KWENTA the first week and drop to around 200 $KWENTA (1% APY) at the end of four years.
+Resulting in a total supply at the end of four years of 1,009,409.43 (note that this number was updated after CCs evaluated feasibility).

 **Allocation breakdown:**